PoisotLab/ms_networkary_classifiers/README.md

 necessarilly a bad thing to select models that predict more interactions than the original dataset, because the original dataset misses some interactions.

+# Illustration on empirical food webs

+In this section, we use a collection of XX empirical networks

+## Using t-SBN and RDPG to simulate arbitrarily imperfect classifier

+use t-SVD to only use some information

+cumulative eigenvalues up to rank n give amount of information recovered

+can be thresholded

+how do values react to using fewer ranks

+## Effect of classifier performance on metrics

+...

 # Numerical experiments

 In the following section, we will generate random networks, and train four